During this unprecedented time we have assembled a variety of resources

 The BRAIN Initiative ultimately aims to help researchers find new ways to treat, cure, and prevent many diseases of the brain.
-The BRAIN Initiative is a collaborative effort among many government agencies and private sector partners.

 ABC has put together a reference guide to the Brain Research Initiatives occurring in the United States and all around the globe.

-Check out these resources on advocating in support of the responsible use of Animals in Research.
+Humane and well-regulated animal research is an essential component in the development of treatments for brain diseases.
+ABC has provided you with resources on advocating in support of the responsible use of Animals in Research.

 Post-mortem brain donation is critically needed to advance the science of treating and ultimately curing brain disease.
 Researchers require both diseased tissue and non-diseased (control brains) for their scientific investigations.
-Please visit The Brain Donor Project to learn more and to arrange to donate your brain upon death.
+Please visit Brain Donor Project to learn more and to arrange to donate your brain upon death.

 Takeda-Lundbeck releases a white paper and infographic which identifies issues, gaps, recommendations, and next steps for driving depression care forward by optimizing quality measures.